Assassination of Inejirō Asanuma: Background

-In 1959, Asanuma, a charismatic figure on the Japanese Left, had caused controversy in Japan by visiting Communist China and declaring the United States "the shared enemy of China and Japan" during a speech in Beijing.
 After returning to Japan, Asanuma, in his role as leader of the Japan Socialist Party (日本社会党, Nihon Shakai-tō), became one of the key leaders and main public faces of the massive Anpo protests, a series of protests against the 1960 revision of the U.S.-Japan Security Treaty (known as "Anpo" in Japanese).

 Asanuma and the JSP led a number of mass marches on the Japanese National Diet.
-Notably, as referenced in Yamaguchi's writings, was the June 15th incident, where on 15 June 1960, anti-treaty protestors stormed the National Diet compound, eventually forcing their way in through the south gate of the chamber.
-This led to a brawl with counter-protestors, resulting in severe injuries.
+Most notable, as referenced in Yamaguchi's writings, was the June 15th incident, where on 15 June 1960, anti-treaty protestors stormed the National Diet compound.
+This led to a brawl with police and counter-protestors, resulting in severe injuries.

 Right-wing groups and individuals, such as Bin Akao and his Greater Japan Patriotic Party (大日本愛国党, Dai Nippon Aikoku Tō), were doubly upset with Asanuma for portraying the U.S. as Japan's main enemy on his trip to China and for actively opposing the Security Treaty.
-The massive left-wing protests made Akao, his party and many other right-wing groups convinced that Japan was on the verge of a communist revolution.
+The massive left-wing protests convinced Akao, his party, and many other right-wing groups that Japan was on the verge of a communist revolution.
 The aforementioned began staging and participating in protests, counter-protests, and other political activities.
-Akao gave numerous public speeches, of note mentioning the importance of the youth's role in resisting their political rivals.
-One of these speeches attracted the attention of Otoya Yamaguchi, who would resultingly join the party, participate in their activities, and later assassinate Asanuma.
+Akao gave numerous public speeches, notably mentioning the important role of the youth in resisting their political rivals.
+One of these speeches attracted the attention of 17-year-old Otoya Yamaguchi, who would resultingly join the party, participate in their activities, and later assassinate Asanuma.

-The perpetrator
+Perpetrator

 Yamaguchi was born on 22 February 1943 in Yanaka, Taitō ward, Tokyo, the son of a high-ranking officer in the Imperial Japanese Army.
 Beginning in early childhood, Yamaguchi began reading newspapers.
 Angered by what he read, he became vehemently critical of politicians and later interested in nationalist movements.
 Through his older brother's influence, he began attending speeches and participating in right-wing protests and counter-protests.
 At age 16, he formally joined Bin Akao's ultranationalist Greater Japan Patriotic Party.

 Yamaguchi participated in the Anpo counter-protests, and was arrested and released 10 times over the course of 1959 and 1960.